actor-framework/actor-framework/manual/Actors.rst

 Actors that utilize the blocking receive API always require an exclusive thread of execution.
 Event-based actors, on the other hand, are usually scheduled cooperatively and are very lightweight with a memory footprint of only few hundred bytes.
-Developers can exclude---detach---event-based actors that potentially starve others from the cooperative scheduling while spawning it.
+Developers can exclude (detach) event-based actors that potentially starve others from the cooperative scheduling while spawning it.
 A detached actor lives in its own thread of execution.